Goodrow helps Lightning beat Hurricanes 2-1 in series opener - WHIZ News

+“He can just track the puck so well,” defenseman Ryan McDonagh said.
+“Never gives up on a puck and just stays to his strengths out there. … We know he’s a big backbone back there.”

+The Lightning swept the first two games at Florida in their six-game first-round series, then handed Carolina its first postseason home loss after its six-game series against Nashville.
+Game 2 in the best-of-seven series is Tuesday night.

-Goodrow put the reigning Stanley Cup champions ahead for good when he headed left against Carolina defenseman Brady Skjei, then shot from a sharp angle on the left side.
-The puck skid underneath Nedeljkovic’s right pad as it lifted slightly off the ice near the post to break a 1-1 tie.
+Goodrow’s winner came when he headed left against Carolina defenseman Brady Skjei, then shot from a sharp angle on the left side.
+Nedeljkovic dropped down but left space between his pad and the post — and the puck slipped through to break the 1-1 tie.

+“The puck had eyes, obviously,” Tampa Bay defenseman Victor Hedman said.
+“But good things happen when you shoot the puck.
+That was a good example of it.”

+It was a mistake for Nedeljkovic in another otherwise strong performance with 28 saves.

 That lead held, with the Lightning holding off Carolina’s final minute with the empty net and extra attacker in a desperate tying attempt.

-Brayden Point added a second-period goal on the power play for Tampa Bay, while Andrei Vasilevskiy was sharp all day with 37 saves — including 15 in the first period against the Hurricanes buzzing out of the gate backed by a rowdy home crowd of more than 16,000.

-Jake Bean scored on the power play to tie it early in the third period for Carolina, notching his first career playoff assist.
-The Hurricanes, who have home-ice advantage after winning the Central Division, also got another solid performance from Nedeljkovic with 28 saves.
+Jake Bean scored on the power play to tie it early in the third for Carolina, which entered with home-ice advantage after winning the Central Division.

-Tampa Bay didn’t have defenseman David Savard for this one due to an upper-body injury.
+Tampa Bay didn’t have defenseman David Savard due to an upper-body injury.
 Then the Lightning saw fellow blue-liner Erik Cernak go down when he got sandwiched between Carolina’s Andrei Svechnikov and Victor Trocheck in a collision near the boards at 18:15 of the second.

 Cernak eventually got up and skated slowly to the tunnel, leaving the Lightning with five defensemen.